 The Doctor of Philosophy in Rhetoric at Carnegie Mellon University focuses on how people produce and understand discourse across a variety of social, cultural, and material contexts, in schools, workplaces, and communities.
 The program familiarizes students with the history and theory of rhetoric and language study and with a variety of methods, qualitative and quantitative, for systematically exploring their interests in research projects and dissertation work.
 The program prepares students for academic careers centered on the history and theory of rhetoric, research about the writing process and communication design more generally, or rhetorical approaches to discourse and cultural studies.

-The Rhetorics, Communication, and Information Design (RCID) PhD program seeks an overall balance of ecologies in rhetorics and communications and, thereby, features a cross-cultural, transdisciplinary curriculum with a conceptual emphasis on Aristotle's triad of knowing, doing, and making, that is, on theoretical, practical-pedagogical, and productive approaches to knowledge.
-Communications is not simply speaking and writing.
-The RCID curriculum emphasizes, in addition, the study and multimodal production of language-communication apparatuses such as pictographic and alphabetic rhetorics, or more specifically, gestural, silent, oral, aural, temporal-spatial, visual, written and digital rhetorics.
+The Rhetorics, Communication, and Information Design (RCID) PhD program seeks an overall balance of ecologies in rhetorics and communication and, thereby, features a cross-cultural, transdisciplinary curriculum with a conceptual emphasis on Aristotle's triad of knowing, doing, and making—theoretical, practical-pedagogical, and productive approaches to knowledge.
+Communication is not simply speaking and writing.
+The RCID curriculum emphasizes, in addition, the study and multimodal production of language-communication apparatuses such as pictographic and alphabetic rhetorics, or more specifically, gestural, silent, oral, aural, temporal-spatial, visual, written, and digital rhetorics.

-The first word of the name of the program, "Rhetorics," is in plural form.
-It may be peculiar in this form for some readers, but it acknowledges that there is more than one rhetoric, for there is more than one culture.
-Rhetoric(s)—in its singular-plural possibilities—establishes the conditions for How we discover not only the available means but also innovative forms of living, working, and playing together, across a multitude of cultures, with others.
+The first word of the program's name, Rhetorics, is in plural form, signifying more than one rhetoric and, thus, multiple cultures.
+Rhetoric(s)—in its singular-plural possibilities—establishes the conditions for how we discover not only the available means but also innovative forms of living, working, and playing together, across a multitude of cultures, with others.
 Through rhetoric(s) we not only build cultures but also construct multiple linkages among them.

 Colorado State University